playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 <!-- tabs:end -->

-Now that we have this theme toggle, let's make the `dark` mode work by using some CSS and a side effect handler to listen for changes to `value`:
+Now that we have this theme toggle let's make the `dark` mode work by using some CSS and a side effect handler to listen for changes to `value`:

 <!-- tabs:start -->